NeeravMaharaj/stats220/README.md

 ## **This repository contains information for Stats 220**

-### In this repository you can find information about:
+### In this repository you can find:

 1. The Stats 220 course
-2. Works produced relating to stats 220 and its assignments
+2. Works produced relating to stats 220 and its' assignments
 3. Personal Projects done using knowledge gained from this course

 ### In this course I aim to: